olinalumni/oac-charter/oac_bylaws.markdown

 Section III: Leadership
 -----------------------
 The OAC is led by an Executive Board elected by the Olin Alumni Association.
-Prior to the election of this Executive Board, the OAC will select an OAC representative to serve as Coordinator each year.

 Article IV: Executive Board